 Technically, marital debt is considered part of marital property.
 However, since it’s such a big part of divorce, we thought it could use its own separate shout-out.

-Like assets, any debt acquired during marriage is owned by both partners equally.
-Similarly, any debt acquired before marriage belongs to the spouse who incurred it as separate property.
+Like assets, most debts incurred during the marriage for the benefit of the community are treated as community debts, even if they are only in one spouse’s name.
+Similarly, any debt acquired before marriage usually belongs to the spouse who incurred it as separate property.

 That being said, California courts will still consider who incurred the debt, what it was used for, and who benefited from it when you get divorced.
 So these obligations are not always divided fifty-fifty.

-For example, if one spouse took out a student loan during the marriage but the education primarily benefited that spouse’s career, the court might assign more of that debt to the spouse who received the education.
+For example, if one spouse took out a student loan during the marriage but the education primarily benefited that spouse’s career, a court may, in some cases, assign more of that debt to the spouse who received the education, depending on the facts and the overall division.

 Child Custody and Visitation